alt

 Sherlocks Coffee Shop

 This cosy little cafe is charming both inside and out.
-Pop in for tea and cake in quirky Victoriana surrounds that, as you can probably guess, pay homage to Arthur Conan Doyles' Sherlock Holmes.
+Pop in for tea and cake in quirky Victoriana surroundings that, as you can probably guess, pay homage to Arthur Conan Doyles' Sherlock Holmes.

 6